 The service requirement for Voluntary Early Retirement must be paid pension service.
 Any time on unpaid leave such as career break, parental leave or Temporary Rehabilitation Remuneration will not count towards this service requirement.
 Retiring before the age of 60 without meeting the service requirement for Voluntary Early Retirement would be on a Cost Neutral basis.

-For example, if a teacher retired at age 59 on a Cost Neutral basis, they will get 94.8% of their pension and 98% of their lump sum for their pensionable years, see: Circular PEN07/05.
+For example, a teacher who retires at age 59 on a Cost Neutral basis, will get 94.8% of their pension and 98% of their lump sum, this is a permanent reduction, see: Circular PEN07/05.

-• The annual rate of scale salary on the last day of pensionable service; and
+- The gross annual rate of salary scale on the last day of pensionable service; and

-• The annual rate of any allowance payable on the last day of pensionable service, if:
+- The gross annual rate of any allowance payable on the last day of pensionable service, if:

-• In the case of an allowance to which the provisions of the second clause above do not apply, an amount calculated by dividing by 1095 the annual rate of that allowance and multiplying the result by the number of days on which the teacher held the allowance during the last three years of pensionable service.
+- In the case of an allowance to which the above does not apply, an amount calculated by dividing by 1095 the annual rate of that allowance and multiplying the result by the number of days on which the teacher held the allowance during the last three years of pensionable service.

 Pensions are deemed to be income and as such are subject to income tax.